Singularity1984/DBD-ruiners/README.md

 - **Survivors** repair generators and escape via exits.
 - **Hunter** captures survivors by holding them within radius.
+- **Obstacle Field** – a non‑player environmental agent that periodically places temporary walls in front of survivors, blocking paths and forcing adaptation.
-- **Asyncio** enables parallel agent updates for faster training.
+- **Asyncio** enables parallel updates for all agents.
 - **Pygame** visualisation with vision cones, statistics, and controls.
+- **Procedural maps** – Perlin noise or fixed training room.

 ---